You couldn't find the answer here?

 Do locking tuners change the sound of a guitar?

 The slightly higher weight of the locking tuners / clamping mechanisms adds a little more mass to the guitar's headstock.
 This allows the guitar to have more sustain and a slightly fatter tone.
-The effect is similar to a Fat Finger.
+The effect is similar to a fat finger.

 What is the size of the hole in the headstock of my guitar?